PraveenRDev/HTTP5101_Assignment-3_N01442097/README.md

   2. Delete functionality.
   3. Once Teacher is created, Redirect to the created profile.
   4. Server side validations for creating a teacher (required check and data type check).
-  5. Deleted teachers would longer have classes associated to them.
+  5. Deleted teachers would no longer have classes associated to them.

 I have used the following project as a REFERENCE :- AUTHOR: CHRISTINE BRITTLE | SOURCE: https://github.com/christinebittle/BlogProject_5 |